cloudfoundry/stratos/deploy/ci/README.md

 ## CI/CD for the Stratos UI Console

 ### Overview
 The CI/CD process for the Stratos UI Console is responsible for creating a set of artifacts that can be used to install the Console.
-This process is based on [Concourse](http://concourseci.com), an open source CI/CD platform.

 ### Preparation for pipeline development
 Your environment should be prepared to develop and test Concourse CI/CD pipelines.
 The best preparation for a newcomer to Concourse is to go thru the [Concourse Tutorial](https://github.com/starkandwayne/concourse-tutorial)